1. PERSONAL FINANCE

 Equity

 The difference between the value of your home and how much you owe on your mortgage.
 If your home is worth $355,000 and you owe $200,000, you have $55,000 equity in your home.
-Equity increases as you make payments on your mortgage.
+Home equity increases as you make payments on your mortgage.
+And you can borrow against it with a home equity loan or line of credit.

 Escrow

-A third-party account that you deposit money into before closing on the home.
-The seller can view the deposit in this account, but cannot take money out of the account until the home buying process is complete.
+A third-party bank account that you deposit money into before closing on the home.
+The seller can view the deposit in this account, but cannot take money out of the account until the home-buying process is complete.

 Fixed rate mortgage